-It doesn’t take much to assemble a tool kit to suit your vehicle and RV; however, it does take a bit more to assemble a great tool kit.
-Here is what we think makes up a great tool kit.
+It doesn’t take much to assemble a tool kit to suit your vehicle and RV; however, to assemble a great tool kit, you need to carry the top 10 RV essential tools

-- SPANNER (it’s better to have one than be one)
+1. SPANNER (better to have one than be one)

-Most people have a set of spanners lying around the bottom of their tool box, but do they fit the size of nuts and bolts you have on your RV or vehicle?
+Most people have a set of spanners lying around the bottom of their toolbox, but do they fit the size of nuts and bolts you have on your RV or vehicle?
 Why carry imperial if all you need is metric?
-I also carry a set of ratchet spanners as they are handy in tight spaces, and a 24mm spanner to fit my diff plugs.
-Wrapping your spanner set up keeps them together and helps prevent you losing any.
+I carry a set of ratchet spanners as they’re handy in tight spaces, and a 24mm spanner to fit my diff plugs.
+Wrapping your spanner set up keeps them together and helps prevent you from losing any.

 A set of screwdrivers are worth their weight.
 Comfortable handles and strong blades.
 There is nothing worse than stripping a screw or damaging the screwdriver.
 A screwdriver with interchangeable heads is handy; it saves space and the heads can also be used with your drill.
 A good tip is to magnetise your screwdrivers so there is a good connection between the screw and the driver.

 A decent-quality socket set will last a lifetime, and then some.
-Make sure the sockets suit your vehicle and RV (same as the spanners); carry metric or imperial, not both, unless you tow something modern with a Series Land Rover (in which case you will have a support truck too).
+Make sure the sockets suit your vehicle and RV (same as the spanners).
+Carry metric or imperial, not both, unless you tow something modern with a Series Land Rover (in which case you will have a support truck too).
 It is handy to have extension bits and a good crank handle (and not to start the Landy).
 Buy some extended sockets to access long bolts and store them all in a container to make it easier to find what you are looking for.

-An 18V cordless drill is the one ‘must have’ power tool, and having a couple of batteries is beneficial also.
+An 18V cordless drill is the one ‘must-have’ power tool and having a couple of batteries is beneficial also.
 A drill is handy for tightening screws, nipping up bolts, drilling holes and winding your stabiliser legs up and down.
-It makes short work of many small jobs on your RV and vehicle; just ensure your batteries are charged when needed.
-Keep the batteries on charge whenever you are in a powered site (or if you have an inverter, plug the charger in while you are travelling).
+It makes short work of many small jobs; just ensure your batteries are charged for when they’re needed.
+Keep the batteries on charge whenever you are in a powered site (or if you have an inverter, plug in the charger while travelling).

 The further we venture off the blacktop in search of that perfect campsite, the higher the chance of puncturing a tyre.
 A tyre repair kit is cheap insurance in these situations.
 Most times, you can plug the hole without having to remove the wheel.
-Not only should you carry a good tyre repair kit, you should also know how to use it.
+Not only should you carry a good tyre repair kit, but you should also know how to use it.
 A portable air compressor is handy to have in these situations, too.
 You will know how handy the first time you’ve left it at home when it’s required.

-How is it that something so small can save the day time and again?
+How is it that something so small can save the day, time and time again?
 Cable ties punch above their weight.
 They can tie a camping pass to your awning, hang a flag, tidy up cabling or hold your suspension together in the extremes.
-Carrying several different sizes is a good idea, but keep away from the cheap and nasty multi-packs.
+Carrying several different sizes is a good idea but keep away from the cheap and nasty multi-packs.
 Paying more for cable ties does mean getting better quality.
 They pack light and you can never have enough.
-If you run into Mick Taylor near Wolf Creek, you can tie him up with them while you wait for the police.
+Who’s never needed emergency handcuffs?

 8. MULTI-GRIPS/SHIFTER (handy as a last resort)

 Multi-grips can be used to clamp your fuel line or brake line in an emergency.
-Shifters come in handy if you happen to have a nut or bolt that doesn’t fit your sockets or spanners, or to hold a nut while you tighten a bolt.
+Shifters come in handy if you happen to have a nut or bolt that doesn’t fit your sockets or spanners or to hold a nut while you tighten a bolt.
 Make sure the nut is held tight though; shifters are renowned for rounding nuts and the heads on bolts.
-Having a shifter large enough to use on your towball is a good idea, as having a loose towball is particularly unsafe.
+Having a shifter large enough to use on your towball is a very good idea, as having a loose towball is, er, particularly unsafe.

-Gaffer, electrical and plumbers’ tape are all very useful and don’t take up much room.
-Gaffer tape can be used as quick repair for rips and tears, or hold your front fender on after that animal strike.
+Gaffer, electrical and plumbers’ tape are all very useful and don’t take up room.
+Gaffer tape can be used as a quick repair for rips and tears or hold your front fender on after an animal strike.
 Electrical tape will neaten up any cabling work or protect soldered cables.
 Plumbers’ tape is useful for stopping leaky water connections at caravan parks.

 ODDS AND SODS (you will use these one day)